JuliaLang/IJulia.jl/README.md

 to clear the output from the current input cell.
-If the optional `wait` argument is `true`, then the front-end waits to clear the output until new output is available to replace it (to minimize flickering).
+If the optional `wait` argument is `true`, then the front-end waits to clear the output until a new output is available to replace it (to minimize flickering).
 This is useful to make simple animations, via repeated calls to `IJulia.clear_output(true)` followed by calls to `display(...)` to display a new animation frame.